waptik/epubgen/README.md

 ------

 This EPUB library will generate the needed files, as well as download all referenced images.
-Note that all fonts and all images respectively are downloaded in parallel, so please keep that in mind when adjusting `fetchTimeout`.
+Note that all fonts and all images respectively are downloaded in parallel in batches, so please keep that in mind when adjusting `fetchTimeout`.

 Note that in the browser, only images on servers with CORS enabled can be downloaded.